| |

 10-acre setting and the underlying natural beauty of the buildings, sparked a

-flame that still burns bright in the family today.
-With the combined efforts of
+flame that still burns bright in the today.
+With their 56 years of efforts resurrected

 Where